-This miso mussels recipe is a quick, easy, light and healthy take on a French bar-food classic.
+Mussels in garlic miso broth.
+This mussel recipe is a quick, easy, light and healthy take on a French bar-food classic.
 The mussels steam in the same pan as the miso broth in this effortless one-pan supper.

 Mussels are easy to make compared to most fresh seafood options, and ready in basically no time at all, they’re a weeknight dinner dream.

 Steaming mussels in white wine and serving with a creamy garlic sauce is one of my favorite classic dishes to eat.
 I used to live on these, eating them almost for 10 days in a row when the season started.
 But sorry white wine, now you have some serious competition.

 So, we’re making the mussels with an East Asian influence and adding miso for some funky complexity.
 I hear you thinking, does this work?
 Yup.
 It really is very good.

 I’ve added some fresh chilies and finished the dish off with some chilli oil.
 You may worry this could be very spicy, but it’s not a spicy dish at all.
 The chilli adds that extra punch, no more.
 You can make this dish as spicy as you like.
 And, don’t forget to toast up some crusty bread to soak up the delicious creamy sauce, that’s the very best part!